drorjac/OpenMesh/src/README.md

 **Note:** This folder is gitignored and not tracked in version control.

 ### `analysis/`
-Analysis notebooks and scripts for applying PyNNcml to OpenMesh data.
+Analysis notebooks and scripts for exploring and analyzing OpenMesh data.

-#### `analysis/pynncml_experiments/`
-PyNNcml-related analysis work and setup verification:
-- Setup verification tests for PyNNcml editable install
-- Scripts for integrating PyNNcml with OpenMesh data
-- Development and testing utilities

 ## 🚀 Quick Start